 Your Guide to Bladder Cancer Treatment

 Different types of treatment are available for people with bladder cancer.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
-There are four types of standard treatment for bladder cancer:
+There are several types of standard treatment for bladder cancer:

 Surgery